 Check out the links at the top for updates on my research, teaching, cool astronomy stuff, and ramblings in my blog.
 Or contact me directly at .

-My first paper on Habitable Evaporated Cores is now published.
-And you can check out my latest paper, Extreme Water Loss and Abiotic O2 Buildup On Planets Throughout the Habitable Zones of M Dwarfs on the arXiv!
+My papers on Habitable Evaporated Cores and Extreme Water Loss and Abiotic O2 Buildup On Planets Throughout the Habitable Zones of M Dwarfs are now published!